Analida's Ethnic Spoon

 If you want to explore more Spanish recipes here are a few you can bookmark for later or pin on Pinterest.

-Tortilla Española is wonderful and simple dish of eggs, potato and onions similar to a frittata.
+Tortilla Española is a wonderful and simple dish of eggs, potatoes, and onions similar to a frittata.

 A photo of horchata being poured into a martini glass